lituusX/Intellinoun/README.md

 ## Project Description

-Intellinoun is a repository containing various scripts and datasets related to a language learning model (LLM) that focuses on analysis of text, with specific emphasis on noun usage.
+Intellinoun is a repository containing various scripts and datasets related to a language learning model (LLM) that focuses on the analysis of text, with specific emphasis on noun usage.
 The project data is updated once every 24 hours.

 ## 🚧 WIP